BUSTED: Tourists From New York Caught Shoplifting A Versace Purse

 considered an anti-shoplifting device.
 Additionally, inside Guerra Colos* bag had

 another silver magnet device.
-Based on my investigation Ruiz Ramos was placed under
+Based on my investigation the female was placed under

 arrest for Grand Theft per FSS 812.014 (1).
 Guerra Colos was placed under arrest for